Rana Gharami: Club

 For 2013-14 season Rana signed for I-League club Mohun Bagan.
 He failed to get any game time with the club and rejoined Kalighat Milan Sangha at the end of the season.
 In mid 2015 Rana was signed by Mohammedan SC for upcoming Calcutta Football League and 2015–16 I-League 2nd Division.
-He had a good 2016–17 season, in which Mohammedan won 2016 Sikkim Gold Cup and finished runners–up in 2016–17 Calcutta Premier Division.
+He had a good 2016–17 season, in which Mohammedan won 2016 Sikkim Gold Cup and finished runners–up in 2016 CFL Premier Division.
 Adding to that he captained the West Bengal football team which won the 2016–17 Santosh Trophy.

-In June 2017 Mohammedan extended Rana's contract till end of the 2017–18 Calcutta Premier Division.
+In June 2017 Mohammedan extended Rana's contract till end of the 2017 CFL Premier Division.
 At the end of 2017–18 Calcutta Premier Division, Rana was signed by Mohun Bagan for upcoming I-League.
 With Mohun Bagan, Rana won the Sikkim Gold Cup once again.